lefkothea1/ec_assignment2_group50/README.md

 # This is the repository of group 50 for Evolutionary Computing 2nd assignment: evolving a generalist agent

+0) 50.txt contains the very best solution for the competition.
+50.pdf contains the report.

 1) files "..._optimization.py" were run first to define the best centroid and sigma values to be used, by structured gridsearch

 2) file "assignment2_experiment_classic.py" has the experiment using SO-CMA evolutionary strategy